wigging/chemics/README.md

 Chemics is a Python package for developing reactor models.

+**Beta** - This software is still under development.
+Official release will be announced at a later date.

+Questions and other feedback can be submitted on the [Issues](https://github.com/ccpcode/chemics/issues) page.

 ## Installation

 Install on your local computer with `pip install -e .` from within this folder.